Henry IV, Holy Roman Emperor: Negotiations and new conflicts

-Siegfried of Mainz, Anno of Cologne, Rudolf of Rheinfelden, Berthold of Zähringen and other German aristocrats came to Gerstungen to begin negotiations with the Saxon leaders in October 1073.
-They tried to persuade Henry to redress the Saxons' grievances, but he was determined to crush the revolt.
-A month later, Henry's servant Regenger informed Rudolf and Berthold that Henry was planning to murder them.
-Regenger was ready to prove his words in a judicial duel, but he died unexpectedly in January 1074.
-His statements, however, deepened the conflict between the King and the two dukes.
-Henry, who had just recovered from an illness, moved to Worms.
-The local bishop, Adalbert, denied his entry, but the townspeople rose up against the bishop and surrendered Worms to Henry.
-A grateful Henry exempted the burghers from customs duties, emphasising their loyalty in a time when "all the princes of the realm were raging" against him.
+Siegfried of Mainz, Anno of Cologne, Rudolf of Rheinfelden, Berthold of Zähringen and other German magnates met the Saxon leaders at Gerstungen in October 1073.
+They attempted to persuade Henry to redress Saxon grievances, but he remained determined to suppress the revolt.
+A month later Henry's servant Regenger warned Rudolf and Berthold that Henry intended to kill them.
+Regenger died unexpectedly in January 1074, but his testimony intensified the conflict between Henry and the two dukes.
+After recovering from illness, Henry went to Worms, where Bishop Adalbert refused him entry until the townspeople expelled Adalbert and admitted Henry.
+The King rewarded the burghers by exempting them from customs duties, praising their loyalty when many princes opposed him.

-Liemar, Archbishop of Bremen, Udo, Archbishop of Trier, and eight bishops came to visit Henry in Worms in early 1074.
-Their retainers and the Worms militia joined Henry in a new military campaign against the Saxons and Thuringians, but he soon realised the rebels outnumbered his army and entered into negotiations with them.
-Henry accepted the rebels' principal demands in the Treaty of Gerstungen on 2 February.
-He agreed to destroy his castles and appoint only natives to offices in Saxony in return for the Saxon aristocrats' promise to raze their newly built fortresses.
-On hearing the agreement, the Saxon peasants captured and destroyed Harzburg and desecrated the graves of Henry's younger brother and first-born son.
-The destruction of the royal graves aroused public indignation, and Henry regarded it as a violation of the treaty.
+In early 1074, Archbishops Liemar of Bremen and Udo of Trier, along with eight bishops, joined Henry at Worms.
+Their followers and the town militia formed a new army against the Saxons and Thuringians.
+Henry, now outnumbered, soon opened negotiations.
+The Treaty of Gerstungen, concluded on 2 February, granted the rebels' main demands: Henry would dismantle his castles and appoint only natives to offices in Saxony, while the Saxon aristocracy promised to destroy their new fortifications.
+Saxon peasants nevertheless seized and destroyed Harzburg and desecrated the royal graves there.
+This outrage provoked widespread indignation, and Henry regarded it as a breach of the treaty.